nicklockwood/ShapeScript/LRUCache/README.md

 cache.removeAllValues()
 ```

-On iOS and tvOS, the cache will be emptied automatically in the event of a memory warning.
+On platforms where UIKit is available (iOS, tvOS, and visionOS), the cache will be emptied automatically in the event of a memory warning.

 # Concurrency